 By the way, if you choose to store the slides, then know that the slides should be kept horizontal (flat) with the specimen side up.
 Don’t stack slides on top of one another or apply pressure to the cover glass and make sure they are stored in a clean (preferably sterile) container.
 There are storage boxes for slides out there.
 It seems unnecessary for our purposes so I’m not even going to recommend one.
 If it were me, I would simply freeze the sample in the sample cup.

 Did you get some great pictures or information you would like me to post?
-Send them my way.
-They will be posted like the ones I’ve already presented and your name will not be attached.
+Contact me and let’s talk about it.
+I can post your images like the ones I’ve already presented and your name will not be attached.

 What If I Don’t Find Anything?

 There are no guarantees here and that is definitely a possibility.
 My gut reaction is to tell you to keep looking.
 However, there is that chance that you may not find anything at all because there is a chance that your situation is not caused by a parasite.
-But try to remember that most things that really impact humans on this level are bacteria, viruses, fungus, and parasites.
+In this case, try to find another doctor interested in exploration.
+Try to remember that most things that really impact humans on this level are bacteria, viruses, fungus, and parasites.
 All we are really doing is trying to narrow down the culprit and rule out other things.

 However, if you don’t find parasites, you may still be able to see the bacteria.
 Many bacteria are visible with the right microscope.
 In fact, so are fungi for that matter.
+These will likely be visible if your scope is powerful enough.
+ANYTHING other than sperm should be looked at.
 I think that no matter what, you’ll learn a lot in this process and you will be taking an active role in your health.

 Try to remember that ruling something out is sometimes every bit as important as identifying the problem itself.